ahawkins/hawkins.io/wip/untitled.md

 places.
 Design patterns organize code in predictable and understandable ways.
 Both strategies actively defend against technical debt and encourage technical investment.
-It is common knowledge that you must invest to achieve long term success.
-You must invest in an application's architecture to maximize its long term success, feature deliverability, and scalability.
+It is common knowledge that smart investments lead to long term success.
+Software engineering is the same way.
+Investments must be made in an application's architecture to maximize its long term success, feature deliverability, and scalability.
 It is time to apply the same long term financial planning to software applications.

-Technical debt is the cost of previous technical decisions.
+Technical debt is the cost of previous engineering decisions.
-Engineering work can be done in a quick and dirty way; doing exactly what is needed for today in a way that may not work in the future.
-It is about making a choice: quick and messy, or slower and cleaner.
-Every programmer has made to make this decision "oh, I'll just hack this in” then written FIXME directly above it."
-Then probably thought to themselves how to actually implement it correctly.
+Implemenations can be quick and dirty way or executed to meet current needs and also setup the next iteration.sThis illustrates the choice: quick and messy, or slower and cleaner.sEvery programmer has made this decision "oh, I'll just hack this in” then written FIXME directly above it."
+Then probably thought to themselves how to implement it correctly.
 Applications often collapse under their technical debt.
 Applications become impossible to maintain.
-The only way to pay back the debt is to start over.
-This is an unfortunate situation but it is avoidable.
+Iterations become longer, deliverability estimates are incorrect, and developer happiness plummets.
+In the worst case, starting over is the only way to repay the debt.sThis is an unfortunate but avodiable situation.
 This situation happens when engineering teams (for whatever reason) decide to accumulate more technical debt.
 The decision usually comes from business requirements and short delivery dates.
 Teams must actively decide to pay back their debt in terms of technical investments.
 Projects incur most technical debt in the early stages.
 This is the most delicate time in an application's life time.
-Just like real life childhood, the decisions (good, bad, awesome, horrible) made in the formative years have a strong last impact.
-The signs of excellent parenting live on people grow into well adjusted individuals.
+Just like real life childhood, the decisions (good, bad, and ugly) made in the formative years have a strong lasting impact.
+The signs of excellent parenting live on and people grow into well adjusted individuals.
 Horrible or abusive parenting often leave scars for life which are difficult or impossible to heal without serious effort.
-This paper is about making technical investment from t0 to raise a happy, mature, and maintainable program.
+This paper is about making technical investment in application architecture from t0 to raise a happy, mature, and maintainable programs.
 Children need proper nourishment from the beginning.
 Applications require proper separation of concerns, boundaries, objects roles, and design patterns.

-Architecting applications means construction boundaries, defining interactions, decoupling, and arranging objects in an extendable way.
+Architecting applications means constructing boundaries, defining interactions, decoupling, and arranging objects in extendable ways.
-Applications are usually tightly coupled to their delivery mechanism.
+Applications are often tightly coupled to their delivery mechanism.
-This is a big pain and makes it hard to extend existing code bases.
+This is a pain point since it is hard to extend existing code bases.
+It also affects testability and blurs the line between core business and presentation logic.
 Arranging objects is the most difficult part.
-Possible Sandi Metz quote.
+*Possible Sandi Metz quote*.
 This paper demonstrates an object arrangement that exemplifies all the important characteristics of a maintainable and extendable application.
 Creating good software requires heavy focus on its core functionality.
-These things are use cases.
+We call know them as use cases.

 ## Use Cases: Heart of the System

 A use case describes something a system does.
 It is a unit of work.
-A CRM (Customer Relationship Management) system has use cases like “create contact”, “invoice customer”, or “contact customer.”
+A CRM (Customer Relationship Management) system has use cases like “create customer”, “invoice customer”, or “contact customer.”
 A classifieds site like Craigslist has uses cases such as “post ad” or “contact seller.”
 Use cases are things users can do.
-They should be at the system’s core.
+They are a systems's core.
 Use cases have alternate flows and are often composed into more complex flows.
-A CRM may want to add a customer than contact them.
-This is possible when implemented correctly and down right painful when it is not.
+A CRM may want to add a customer then contact them.
+This is possible when implemented correctly and down right painful when not.
 Use cases are usually not straight forward.
 They must interact with many other entities in the system.
 They are conductors orchestrating the interaction between all the other entities in the system.
 A use cases takes in some form of input and takes appropriate action.
 The input is examined and some records are created or modifies.
 Perhaps some external state is modified (like talking to an external service).
 Eventually the user is presented with some interface showing the result of this interaction.
 This is how software fundamentally it works.
 It all starts with handling user